 Overall, if you are looking for a basic password Manager for completely free, you should consider Bitwarden.
 It also offers a premium version, but it doesn’t worth your money.
 We recommend the Bitwarden only if you want a free Password Manager.
 If you are looking for a premium Password Manager, you should consider LastPass or Dashlane.

 That’s all, folks.
-These are the 3 best Password Managers for Windows in 2021.
+These are the 3 best Password Managers for Windows.
 We hope that you found this guide useful and if you have any questions, please let us know in the comments.
 Also, check this guide if you want to learn how to secure your Windows PC.